tlwl19/finalchallenge/README_Team2.md

 ![](images/xpatternbutton.png)

-Changes the whole grid into a cross pattern.
+X Pattern button changes the whole grid into a cross pattern.

 <br>